Entering and Exiting School

 General Class Information

-- PE is on TBC.
-All children should bring their PE kit in to school on Monday morning and return it home on Friday.
-The PE kit should consist of a red t-shirt, black shorts, and appropiate footwear (trainers or pumps).
+- PE is on Monday.
+To save time getting changed, pupils should now come in PE kit on Monday with a warm sports hoody of jacket.
+The PE kit should consist of a red t-shirt, black shorts, and appropriate footwear (trainers or pumps).

 - Please ensure you bring your book bag every day ready for reading.